-KHFI provides loans to support projects that increase access to healthy food at the retail level.
+KHFI provides loans to support projects that increase access to healthy food at the retail level in low-resource and underserved areas of Kansas.
 To offset the debt burden of applicants, a portion of the funding package is provided as a grant.
 The size of the grant is dependent on the total funding request.
-Projects of any size are eligible to apply to the KHFI.
+Projects of any size are eligible to apply to KHFI.
 However, in general, KHFI funding will be limited to \$100,000 per project.